 There are several possible considerations to truly investigate and ascertain what attorney is the best fit for your particular legal challenge.

-Bad feedback can be a good indicator of a bad attorney or great attorney.
-I recently stayed at a hotel who had this feedback.
+Bad feedback can be a good indicator of a bad attorney or a great attorney.
+I recently stayed at a hotel that had this feedback.
 “We tried to party all night, drink, smoke weed, and the hotel – terrible – kicked us out.”
 That lousy feedback was quite positive if you want a good night’s rest.
 An unfortunate result can be the result of weak evidence or a client’s lousy participation in his or her case.
-Such a result may cause a consumer to leave bad feedback but might not accurately describe the lawyer’s representation only the result.
+Such a result may cause a consumer to leave bad feedback but might not accurately describe the lawyer’s representation, only the result.

 Unsolicited good feedback speaks for itself and can be mostly relied upon.
 There is fake good feedback, but it is typically obvious.
 Very few people go to an attorney and have “the best experience they have ever had.”
 The litigants almost never enjoy intense litigation.
 Attorneys do not walk on water.
 If the good feedback speaks to you, it could be because the attorney did a good job.
 “If it sounds too good to be true – it probably is.”

-Can you trust Google?
+Can You Trust Google?

 Does Google sell advertising?

-Make a decision.
+Make a Decision

-If the website is accurate, professional, informative and responsive, that could be a valuable appraisal of what you might expect if represented by that specific attorney.
+If the website is accurate, professional, informative, and responsive, that could be a valuable appraisal of what you might expect if represented by that specific attorney.
 Call the attorney.
 Did you speak to the attorney from the website?
 Email the attorney.
 Did the actual attorney respond?
-Was the response informative, accurate, professional and honest?
+Was the response informative, accurate, professional, and honest?
 Does the attorney have a blog?
 Is the blog relevant and informative?
 There is no substitute for doing your research and drawing your conclusions.
-Last, trust your instincts and as always go back to: “If it sounds too good to be true – it probably is.”
+Last, trust your instincts and, as always, go back to: “If it sounds too good to be true – it probably is.”